Sherlock Holmes (1965 TV series): Hiatus and changing lead

 In the late summer and early autumn of 1966, the Wilmer series was granted a repeat run and the success of the run convinced the BBC to take up an option on a second run of episodes.
-BBC television drama chief Andrew Osborn reached out to Wilmer's agent about potential availability for a second series.
+BBC television drama chief Andrew Osborn contacted Wilmer's agent about potential availability for a second series.
 Wilmer declined the invitation after discovering the plan to reduce the number of rehearsal days.
 Wilmer later stated that the series was "fraught with difficulty", riddled with incompetence and the scripts often came in late.
 He claimed that the scriptwriters ranged from "the brilliant to the absolutely deplorable".
 Some of the scripts were so lacking in quality that Wilmer himself rewrote them, sometimes staying up until two o'clock in the morning rewriting.
 Years later, Wilmer would briefly return to the role (albeit in a supporting role) in Gene Wilder's The Adventure of Sherlock Holmes' Smarter Brother, with Thorley Walters as Dr. Watson.

 The BBC searched for a new actor to play Holmes.
 The first person Osborn suggested was John Neville.
 Neville had previously assayed the role in A Study in Terror (1965) and Nigel Stock felt the film was quite good.
 Neville had prior commitments to the Nottingham Playhouse and was unable to appear in a series at the time.

 Next, Osborn looked at Eric Porter.
 While Porter ultimately did not get the role, he did portray Professor Moriarty opposite Jeremy Brett's Holmes in Granada Television's The Adventures of Sherlock Holmes.